 Fungicide Resistance Action Committee (FRAC).
 FRAC MoA classification Herbicide Resistance Action Committee (HRAC).
 HRAC MoA classification Insecticide Resistance Action Committee (IRAC).
-IRAC MoA classification
+IRAC MoA classification resistance management will be performed in the core dossier.
+Resistance risk and occurrence can vary between member states.
+The same is true for availability of alternatives and for agricultural practices that may influence resistance risk.

 Mode of action classifications for these three groups are updated on a regular basis, the latest available version should be used.
-The hyperlinks to MoA classifications included above were the most recent versions in 2016.
+The hyperlinks to MoA classifications included above were the most recent versions in early 2019.